lorenzoyang/design-pattern-mp/README.md

 # Streaming Platform

+MediaStreamingPlatform
+TODO
 This project simulates a Streaming Platform, developed for the Design Patterns course at UniFi (Metodologie di Programmazione).

 ## Features